teejas/betterjenkins/README.md

 `/kustomize` contains K8s manifests to deploy the betterjenkins and Postgres servers

-# Contributing
+## Licensing

 This project welcomes contributions in the form of issues and pull requests.

-`betterjenkins` is lincensed under the [GNU General Public License v3.0](https://spdx.org/licenses/GPL-3.0-or-later.html).
+`betterjenkins` is licensed under the [GNU General Public License v3.0](https://spdx.org/licenses/GPL-3.0-or-later.html).